-Child Protective Services caseworkers investigate reports of child abuse or neglect to determine if any child in the family has been abused or neglected.
-Caseworkers decide if there are any threats to the safety of all children in the home.
+Texas Department of Family and Protective Services (DFPS) investigators investigate reports of child abuse or neglect to determine if any child in the family has been abused or neglected.
+Investigators decide if there are any threats to the safety of all children in the home.
 If so, they determine whether the parents are willing and able to adequately manage those threats to keep children safe.
-If CPS decides that children aren't safe, the caseworker starts protective services.
+If DFPS decides that children aren't safe, the investigator starts protective services.

-In a CPS investigation, a caseworker may interview family members and others with knowledge to get enough information to make safety decisions.
-At the end of the investigation, CPS makes a ruling on each allegation.
+In a DFPS investigation, an investigator may interview family members and others with knowledge to get enough information to make safety decisions.
+At the end of the investigation, DFPS makes a ruling on each allegation.
 This ruling is called a disposition.
 Dispositions include the following:

 - Reason to believe: Abuse or neglect occurred based on a preponderance of the evidence.
 This means when all evidence is weighed, it is more likely than not that abuse or neglect occurred.